Introduction: The Art of the Pivot

 Here’s how I try to give back when I can:

-If someone’s intel helped your hunt, tell them!
-Recognition builds stronger collaboration, and helps makes some friends along the way
+If someone’s intel helped your hunt — tell them!
+Recognition builds stronger collaboration. - Keep it human.

-Behind every indicator is a human trying to do the right thing, remember to be kind – everyone makes mistakes from time to time
+Behind every indicator is a human trying to do the right thing.
+Kindness is also a form of defense.

 🎁 Wrapping It All Up

-Open-source pivoting is one of the simplest, fastest ways to supercharge your investigations (for those who know me, I had to include a car pun somewhere!)
+Open-source pivoting is one of the simplest, fastest ways to supercharge your investigations — and your contributions to the broader retail security community.

-So, this holiday season, may your pivots be fruitful, your indicators enriched, and your discord channels full of wholesome memes.
+So, this holiday season, may your pivots be fruitful, your indicators enriched, and your Slack channels full of wholesome memes.